budak7273/ARCahoot/README.md

 Use ESLint to ensure you follow style conventions.
 Follow the directions in `eslint-setup.md` to set up ESLint.

 ### Deploy to Heroku

+Since we do not currently use Heroku to serve the frontend, this deploy only needs to happen when changes to the backend is made.
+To deploy the frontend, follow the directions in its readme instead.

 Make sure you have Heroku CLI set up, as explained [here](https://devcenter.heroku.com/articles/heroku-cli), and linked to your github account.